Improvised explosive device: Car

 A vehicle may be laden with explosives, set to explode by remote control or by a passenger/driver, commonly known as a car bomb or vehicle-borne IED (VBIED, pronounced vee-bid).
 On occasion the driver of the car bomb may have been coerced into delivery of the vehicle under duress, a situation known as a proxy bomb.
 Distinguishing features are low-riding vehicles with excessive weight, vehicles with only one passenger, and ones where the interior of the vehicles look as if they have been stripped down and built back up.
 Car bombs can carry thousands of pounds of explosives and may be augmented with shrapnel to increase fragmentation.
-The U.S. State Department has published a guide on car bomb awareness.

 ISIS has used truck bombs with devastating effects.

-Boat
+Boat (WBIED)

-Boats laden with explosives can be used against ships and areas connected to water.
+Water-borne Improvised Explosive Devices (WBIED), i.e. boats carrying explosives, can be used against ships and areas connected to water.

 An early example of this type was the Japanese Shinyo suicide boats during World War II.
 The boats were filled with explosives and attempted to ram Allied ships, sometimes successfully, having sunk or severely damaged several American ships by war's end.
 Suicide bombers used a boat-borne IED to attack the USS Cole; US and UK troops have also been killed by boat-borne IEDs in Iraq.
 The Tamil Tigers Sea Tigers have also been known to use SWBIEDs during the Sri Lankan Civil War.

+WBIEDs have been used in the Red Sea.